fabiomrbarbosa/fabiomrbarbosa-11ty-2021/src/en/posts/letter-young-mystic.md

 ---
 title: Letter to a Young Mystic
-description: '"Where do I start?"'
+description: '“Where do I start?”'
 date: 2016-11-03
 tags:
   - spirit
+translationKey: letter-young-mystic
 ---

 I would say that paying attention, or rather, cultivating your attention, is of essence.
 If you do not meditate already, start now.
 Take up a basic mindfulness exercise: become aware of your breath, focus on a spot between your eyes, on your forehead, or wherever it comes easier for you.